devmamunbd/a12-hostel-managment/README.md

 # Admin Information
 - UserName: mamunahmed@gmail.com
 - Password: mamunahmed

+# Project Overview
+It is a hostel management company.
+Here we rent rooms for students and arrange their stay and food.
+There are also various amenities.

 # Features
 - It is a Hostel Management Platform, we rents hostels to students.